 Fiduciary Funds.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
-The Town of Pine Knoll Shores has one fiduciary fund, which is an agency fund.
+The Town of Pine Knoll Shores has one fiduciary fund, which is a custodial fund.

-The basic fiduciary fund financial statement can be found on Exhibit J of this report.
+The basic fiduciary fund financial statements can be found on Exhibit J-K of this report.

 Notes to the Financial Statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found after Exhibit J of this report.
+The notes to the financial statements can be found after Exhibit K of this report.